Global Public Health Bachelor of Science Degree

 - Implement disease and injury prevention measures

-- Achieve equity in healthcare worldwide
+- Equity in healthcare worldwide

-RIT’s Global Public Health Degree
+RIT’s Public Health Degree

-- The various social, economic, environmental, and individual factors that impact people’s health
+- The various social, economic, environmental, and individual factors that impact people’s health.

-- How to ensure the global population has the resources and knowledge needed to be healthy
+- How to ensure the global population has the resources and knowledge needed to be healthy.

 - Global Health Management: This concentration is ideal for those who are interested in future management or leadership opportunities within healthcare systems, nonprofit, or humanitarian organizations and may want a more international emphasis to their education.
 This is an excellent option for those who want to help shape future global public health and healthcare policies and practices.